 The DMDII, a federally-funded research and development organization of UI LABS, encourages factories across America to deploy digital manufacturing and design technologies, so those factories can become more efficient and cost-competitive.

-Action Engineering holds strong relationships with key global players in MBD and MBE.
+Action Engineering holds strong relationships with key players in MBD, PLM, and Geometric Dimensioning & Tolerancing.